Germany–India relations: Trade and investment

 Stiff competition between foreign manufactured goods within the Indian market has seen machine-tools, automotive parts and medical supplies from German Mittelstand ceding ground to high-technology imports manufactured by companies located in ASEAN & BRICS countries.

 For the 2012-2013 (April–July) period, India's top 10 trading partners according to data published by the Indian Ministry of Commerce:

 According to German Statistisches Bundesamt Indo-German trade data for 2014 : total trade with India was €15.98 billion (ranked 25) with €1.86 billion trade balance in Germany's favour.
 German exports to India was €8.92 billion (ranked 25), German imports from India was €7.06 billion (ranked 27).
+By 2023, total trade had grown to €30.8 billion (ranked 23) with €2.19 billion trade balance in Germany's favour.

 Germany is India's largest trading partner in Europe.
 Germany is the 8th largest foreign direct investor (FDI) in India.
 Germany's FDI totaled about US$5.2 billion during the period 2000–2012, constituting about 3% of total FDI to India.
 Indian investments in Germany have seen sharp increase in last few years.
 (Note: As a measure of comparison, Remittances to India by the Indian diaspora worldwide was US$70 billion in 2013–14).